open-esq/regulationcrowdfunding/corporate_form.md

 There's always the option of fighting enforcement actions in court, but the time and expense needed for such litigation would be high, and the risk and reward would be low.
 Courts generally defer to agencies (see (Chevron v.
 Natural Resources Defense Council, Inc.)[https://www.law.cornell.edu/supremecourt/text/467/837]), which means we'd be fighting an uphill battle.
 There's also the likelihood of our reputation being damaged by the mere accusation of wrongdoing, which will likely be dissiminated in the press and on social media.
 As such, any reputation we might've eaned with the community for implementing permissionless trading of our stock could be offset.

 Which brings us to the permissioned option.
 Delaware law allows directors *or* stockholders to decide the terms of restricted stock.
 We could let either group vote on whether to issue a validation to a new investor after an opportunity to assess the investor's character and background.
-With fewer, close investors, Primal ETH appears to have more of the *form* of traditional, private corporations.
-And with the opportunity to assess the investor's character and background, we'd be in a better position to avoid any unsophisticated investors.
+With fewer, accredited investors, Primal ETH appears to have more of the *substance* of traditional, private corporations.
+In addition, we'd be able to solicit our offering under a Rule 506(c) to accredited investors.
+The rule explicitly allows attorney certification.

-This, of course, only perpetuates the problem of income inequality by excluding average investors in favor for experienced ones.
+Offering only to accredited investors, of course, only perpetuates the problem of income inequality by excluding average investors in favor for experienced ones.
 Not only is this detrimental public policy, but it could also harm our reputation.
 The problem is that the state has an interest in keeping its citizens solvent because impoverished citizens are more likely to use public resources like medicare, welfare, and subsidized housing.
 If a publicly distributed asset bubble pops, the state would become overwhelmed with wards.
 To prevent this, the state bars its average citizens from investing in certain speculative assets.
 But this bar also acts as a gatekeeper, preventing average investors from purchasing high risk/high reward investments (unless the state is the beneficiary of the purchase as in the case of state lotteries).
 These investments therefore are in the sole domain of elite investors, who're often times already wealthy.
 Thus, as the old saying goes, the rich get richer and the poor get poorer.

-This labyrinth of competing policies is something we should keep in mind in case we're able to find an equitable path forward.
-But for now, we should use a permissioned system for distributing Validation Tokens.
+This labyrinth of competing policies is something we should keep in mind in case we're able to find an equitable path forward, and--on a personal note--I really would like to find a practical way to eliminate barriers to entry like this.
+But for now, since we're a new startup with limited resources, we should probably take the easier path forward, which is to only offer to accredited investors.
+Thus, I recommend for now we build a permissioned mechanism for issuing verification tokens and structure the offering in compliance with Rule 506(c).

+#### Smart Contract

 Once an Ethereum address has a Validation Token, and we have a name and physical address associated with that account, the purchaser can purchase stock from our smart contract.

-#### Smart Contract

 A purchaser will initiate the exchange of ETH for stock by sending an amount of ETH to the smart contract.
 The smart contract will check to make sure msg.sender's balance of validation tokens is >= 1, then send stock to the purchaser's address (or else return error).
 The stock should be dynamically priced similar to Vitalik Buterin's blog post that was the impetus for Uniswap, with the smart contract getting the sole benefit of increased fees.

 ### Sell